-During 2016, Ventas grew its normalised funds from Simon Property Group (Simon) is a global leader in retail real estate ownership, management and development, operations per share by 5.0%.
-At the time of writing, the and an S&P100 company.
-Its industry-leading retail enterprise value of Ventas was USD32.5bn.

-properties and investments are spread across North America, Europe and Asia and provide exceptional shopping experiences for its consumers.
+Simon Property Group (Simon) is a global leader in retail real estate ownership, management and development, and an S&P100 company.
+Its industry-leading retail properties and investments are spread across North America, Europe and Asia and provide exceptional shopping experiences for its consumers.